DamiaV/Jenealogio2/README.md

    Siblings are deduced from the parents they have in common.
 3. This point is not yet fully supported.
 As I made the decision to show parent-child relations as a binary tree to simplify its rendering, a person can have at most 2 direct parents.
-However, adoptive, foster and godparents can be specified without any upper cap on the number but do not appear in the graphical tree view.
+However, adoptive, foster and godparents can be specified without any upper cap on the number but they do not appear in the graphical tree view.
 All of this may change in the future but I won’t guarantee anything.
-4. The software makes no assumptions regarding DNA relations between member of a tree.
+4. The software makes no assumptions regarding DNA relations between the members of a tree.
 It is left to the interpretation of the users.
-5. The app uses neutral terminology such as _Parent 1_ and _Parent 2_ for parents, and _Partern_ instead of _Husband_ or
+5. The app uses neutral terminology such as _Parent 1_ and _Parent 2_ for parents, and _Partner_ instead of _Husband_ or
    _Wife_.
 A single non-representative placeholder icon is used for all people, regardless of their gender.
 I tried to steer away from the stereotypical colors for men and women.
 Men are represented in turquoise and women in orange by default instead of the classical blue and pink.
 Other genders’ colors have been picked from their respective pride